David Jarrett Collins: Career

 After his graduate studies at MIT were complete, Collins worked for Sylvania Electric Products (Sylvania) in Waltham, MA.
 While at Sylvania, he managed the development of the first commercial linear barcode: KarTrak, for Automatic Car Identification (ACI).
 KarTrak used blue and red reflective stripes, as well as black and white stripes attached to the side of railroad cars, encoding a six-digit company identifier and a four-digit car number.
 At the peak, 95 percent of rail cars had a KarTrak code on the side.

 In 1961, Collins left Sylvania to start the Computer Identics Corporation with a goal of creating a laser scanner capable of reading small barcode labels as seen today.

 In 1969, Computer Identics sold the world’s first commercial laser scanner to General Motors, who used it to identify and record car components on a Pontiac assembly line.
 That same year Computer Identics installed scanners and a Digital Equipment Corporation PDP-8 mini-computer at a General Trading Company plant in Carlstadt, NJ to track and assemble grocery orders.
 It scanned boxes on a conveyor belt so they could be diverted to the appropriate loading dock.
 In 1971, Computer Identics delivered the first scanners used for package recognition, early versions of the ones now used by delivery companies.

 The New York City Marathon approached Collins about using barcode for scoring in 1977.
 At the 1984 Summer Olympics in Los Angeles, organizers used Computer Identics scanners to read barcodes printed on the badges of athletes, journalists, and staff members.
 Also in 1984, Collins' company, Computer Identics, developed Mac-Barcode® Software, the first WYSIWYG barcode label composition software, for the newly introduced Apple Macintosh.

 Following his time at Computer Identics, Collins formed Data Capture Institute, a research and consulting firm specializing in automatic identification technology.
 There he and his associates provided system design and support to clients including the Uniform Code Council (GS1).
 In his work for GS1, he developed the industry standard application identifier (AI) dictionary that classifies data collection formats.

-Collins serves as Chairman of the Board for A2B Tracking Solutions, of Portsmouth, RI.
+Collins served as Chairman of the Board for A2B Tracking Solutions, of Portsmouth, RI.